 Mexican Mangonada Recipe (Chamoyada)

 A mangonada is a Mexican drink made with juicy mangoes, chamoy and Tajin a chile-lime salt seasoning.
-It’s a summertime treat that combines sweet fruit flavors with savory and spicy tones.
-This fun drink for the whole family can easily be made at home.
+It’s a summertime treat that combines sweet fruit flavors with savory flavors and spicy tones.
+This fun mango drink for the whole family can easily be made at home.

 Two glasses full of Mexican frozen mango drinks with chamoy sauce, called mangonadas.